BTmathic/d3-bar-chart/README.md

 # D3 Bar Chart

-Using [Federal Reserve economic data](https://raw.githubusercontent.com/FreeCodeCamp/ProjectReferenceData/master/GDP-data.json) we display the quarterly GDP data for the United States from 1947 to 2015 in an interactive chart.
+Using Federal Reserve econimic data we display the quarterly GDP amounts for the United States from 1947 to 2015 in an interactive chart.

 ### Front end